Some adolescents and young adults developed an inflammatory heart condition following a COVID-19 vaccination.

 Current information also points to a younger, biologically-based patient profile.
 The heart condition occurred predominantly in adolescents and young adults and more often in males than females.

-Dr. Jeffrey Vergales, a pediatric cardiology specialist at UVA Health, expressed that one of those findings, specifically, did not surprise him.
+Dr. Jeff Vergales, a pediatric cardiology specialist at UVA Health, expressed that one of those findings, specifically, did not surprise him.
 That’s because myocarditis typically impacts more males than females.

 However, another aspect differed – the age of onset for those vaccinated.
 Myocarditis is not solely a childhood condition.